hackersundae/hackersundae/README.md

 # Hacker Sundae monrepo
-This serves as the monolith for our group.
+This serves as the code monolith for our group.
 Use it for all your dev needs.
 Lets build, break and learn the things.

 ## Directorie Structure
 ```